openshift/cluster-samples-operator/README.md

 -- This condition is deprecated as of the 4.7 branch of this repository.  `ImageStream` image imports are no longer tracked in real time via conditions on the samples config resource, nor do in progress `ImageStreams` directly affect updates to the `ClusterOperator` instance `openshift-samples`.
 Prolonged errors with `ImageStreams` are reported now by Prometheus alerts.
 -- The list of pending imagestreams will be represented by a configmap for each imagestream in the samples operator's namespace (where the imagestream name is the configmap name).
 When the imagestream has completed imports, the respective configmap for the imagestream is deleted.
 - ImportCredentialsExist
--- Credentials for pulling from `registry.redhat.io` exist in the `pull-secret` Secret in the `openshift-config` namespace
+-- Credentials for pulling from `registry.redhat.io` exist in the `pull-secret` Secret in the `openshift-config` namespace ... i.e. the install pull secret
 - ConfigurationValid
 -- True or false based on whether any of the restricted changes noted above have been submitted
 - RemovePending